Seeding the random engines inside the MixFilter templates

 One more comment.
 I strongly suspect that the SeedService needs to remain experiment specific for now.

-#2 Updated by Rob Kutschke almost 8 years ago
+#2 Updated by Rob Kutschke about 8 years ago

 I believe that I have a solution that will work for now.
 In my detail method